mengbinhao/jack-note/docs/english/NPR.md

   - ease n/v

   > Brexit is at hand
-  > The argument is that Northern Ireland haveing a foot in both camps will get the best of both worlds and potentially become a HongKong
+  > The argument is that Northern Ireland having a foot in both camps will get the best of both worlds and potentially become a HongKong
   > this issue that seemed to be settled is now very much up in the air

 - 2020.1.7